Cecam-ML4MS/BestPracticesMLBioMat/tutorials/kernel/tutorial_kernel_methods.md

 +++ {"id": "VzDAHCaF2NmP"}

 As one can see that for this rather small training and test set the mean absolute energy is rather inaccurate.
-This is partially due to a small training dataset but also connected to the coulomb matrix as input feature.
+This is partially due to a small training dataset but is also connected to the inefficiency of the coulomb matrix as an input feature.

 +++ {"id": "f3IZUk1n2NmP"}

 ### Part 2: Improved input features and kernel function

-The following part is relying on the qml package.
-For installation instruction see their website: https://www.qmlcode.org/index.html
-To use specific input features we need to install the developer branch:
+This section relies on the `qml` package.
+For installation instruction see their website: https://www.qmlcode.org/index.html To use specific input features we need to install the developer branch:

 `pip install git+https://github.com/qmlcode/qml.git@develop`